wordtreefoundation/books/pseudo_biblical/The Book of Preferment - Horace Walpole - 1742.md

 ---
-short_title: The First Chapter of the Book of Preferment
+short_title: The Book of Preferment
 author: Horace Walpole
 year: 1742
 place:
 source:
-status: MISSING TEXT
+status: IMAGE ONLY
 note: Letter from Horace Walpole to Horace Mann, July 14, 1742
 ---